ekera/factoritall/README.md

 ```console
 $ sudo apt install sagemath
 ```
 For other Linux and Unix distributions, or operating systems, you may need to [download Sage](https://www.sagemath.org/download) and install it manually.
+These scripts were developed for Sage 9.1.

 ### Attaching the scripts
 Launch Sage and attach the scripts [<code>factor.sage</code>](factor.sage) and [<code>factor-test.sage</code>](factor-test.sage), by executing: